-As we start to investigate the contents, I realise that the only seat in the room is the piano stool, we are utterly immersed in a life of Jazz and Blues, the boxes reveal prints of Dizzy Gillespie, George Melly, Miles Davies, Sonny Stitt, Art Blakey, Chet Baker, Miles Davies, Bo Didley, George Benson and Ray Charles predominantly printed by Tim Motion himself and feature portraits of some of the most influential jazz musicians in the history of the genre.
+As we start to investigate the contents, I realise that the only seat in the room is the piano stool, we are utterly immersed in a life of Jazz and Blues.
+The boxes reveal prints of Dizzy Gillespie, Miles Davies, Art Blakey, Chet Baker, Miles Davies, Bo Diddley, Muddy Waters, George Benson and Ray Charles, predominantly printed by Tim Motion himself, featuring portraits of some of the most influential jazz musicians in the history of the genre.

-Ronnie Scott describes the attraction that jazz musicians have for photographers, as "understandable when one considers that both are concerned with the moment.
-For the musician it is the fleeting moment that involves the creation of some kind of valid music, and for the photographer the attempt to express it in pictorial terms."
-Scott lists Tim Motion as one of the main named photographers who have "enormous sympathy for jazz musicians" alongside Val Wilmer and David Redfern.
+Through a friend, Luis Vilas Boas, organiser of the first Lisbon Jazz Festival in 1971 he gained a photo pass which resulted in the first images in his archive, including Miles Davis.
+He began building up the extensive archive of jazz photographs which have been published in national newspapers,Paris Vogue and specialist books and magazines.
+His book"Jazz Portraits-An Eye for The Sound", published in 1995 in London,Paris and New York, contains the Foreword by Ronnie Scott, who describes the empathy that jazz musicians have with jazz photographers as being "understandable when one considers that both are concerned with the moment.
+For the musician it is the fleeting moment that involves the creation of some kind of valid music, and for the photographer the attempt to express it in pictorial terms.”
+Scott lists Tim Motion as one of the main named photographers who have "enormous sympathy for jazz musicians"alongside Val Wilmer and David Redfern.

-“The photographs reflect a real labour of love capturing the great musicians that I have been lucky enough to watch perform, fusing my passion for jazz music and photography, and through capturing the undeniably great performers portrayed here, strengthens my love of both"
+“The photographs reflect a real labour of love, capturing the great musicians that I have been lucky enough to watch perform, fusing my passion for jazz music and photography, preserving the memory of the undeniably great performers portrayed here, which strengthens my love of both.”